QuiteAFancyEmerald/Holy-Unblocker/README.md

 `href="/assets/js/main.js"` into `href="/fetch/websiteURL/assets/js/main.js"`.

 A porition of its rewriting is in client-side JS so `Element.setAttribute`, `window.fetch()`, XMLHttpRequest, and more are rewritten.

+# Implementing your website in Alloyproxy

+To implement your website into AlloyProxy.
+Upload all of your files into the `public` folder then your done.
+Avoid having the directory `alloy`
+Since that might mess up script injection stuff.

+# Things not to do

+We recommend NOT to delete the `alloy` folder.
+It contains script injection and error pages.
+And don't tamper with any rewriting that adds script injection since script injection makes websites such as Discord and Youtube work more properly.

 # Extra information: